Racine Reckless Driving Lawyer

 If no one was injured, defense often focuses on reducing the charge to speeding, inattentive driving, or another civil forfeiture.
 If someone was injured, the record must be checked carefully for causation, injury level, and whether the facts support a criminal negligence theory.

-Great bodily harm is handled under § 940.24, a Class I felony carrying up to 3.5 years imprisonment.
+Great bodily harm is handled under § 346.62(4), a Class H felony carrying up to 6 years imprisonment.
 The injury classification is frequently contestable.

 We Understand Complex Reckless Driving Cases

 Because the consequences of being convicted are serious, if you are charged, you need an experienced traffic violation attorney to help you sort out all of the facts regarding your case.
-The staff at the Cafferty & Scheidegger, S.C., have successfully defended clients who are charged not only with reckless driving, but with other traffic violations including criminal offenses.
+The staff at the Cafferty, Scheidegger & Johnson, S.C., have successfully defended clients who are charged not only with reckless driving, but with other traffic violations including criminal offenses.
 Contact us at 262-833-7670 to arrange a free initial consultation with an experienced Racine lawyer.

 Frequently Asked Questions